codedbycupidity/layout-engine/README.md

 2. How layout trees represent document structure
 3. How box model calculations work
 4. How flexbox algorithm determines sizes and positions
+5. How text layout and line breaking works in browsers
-5. How to write clean, testable C++ for complex algorithms
+6. How to write clean, testable C++ for complex algorithms
-6. How to balance correctness with performance
+7. How to balance correctness with performance
-7. How to follow specifications to implement standards
+8. How to follow specifications to implement standards

 ## Architecture Mapping to WebKit